 Install Google Analytics on your site and use it to see what your top posts are and where your traffic comes from!
 If you have a post from 2 years ago that is your most pinned post, be sure to update it!
 When someone new comes to your site you have about 10 seconds to keep them there.
 If they see the post isn’t relevant or is linking to broken [expired] links they will leave and not browse around your site.
 This is definitely time consuming, but worth it to cater to new audiences!

 5. Invest in Educating Yourself

 The absolute best thing you can do as a blogger is educate yourself.
 Industry trends change.
 WordPress updates.
 New camera lenses are launched.
 It’s important to concentrate on those trends evolving so your site can stay relevant.
 Blog workshops are great ways to analyze the areas that your business or hobby needs to improve, all while motivating you to create new content for your niche.
 It’s also a great way to step away from your daily to-do list and find the areas you need to focus more on.
-One Small Blonde hosts a blogger workshop next month and I wanted to share with you all in case you were interested in growing your blog!
-You can get $50 off the workshop with code COF50 at checkout.
-Find all the details of the workshop here!
+For instance, cybersecurity is an area that’s always forgotten in blogging.
+Once, my blog was attacked by malware and I didn’t know what to do.

 Have a wonderful weekend, thank you so much for spending your Friday with me!